braek/braek.github.io/_drafts/install.md

 ## IR blaster hardware

-To build an IR blaster, you need the following components:
+To build an IR blaster, you need the following components, besides the Raspberry Pi:

-* wires
+* wires;
-* breadboard
+* breadboard;
-* IR led
+* IR led;
-* BC547B transistor
+* BC547B transistor;
-* 10 kΩ resistor
+* 10 kΩ resistor;
-* 100 Ω resistor
+* 100 Ω resistor;
+* multimeter for testing and measurements.

 TODO: hardware schema